THE ISOSCELES RIGHT TRIANGLE

 h = .

 (Lesson 26 of Algebra.)
-And therefore the three sides are in the ratio
+Therefore the three sides are in the ratio

 1 : 1 : .

-Note that since the right triangle is isosceles, then the angles at the base are equal.
+Since the triangle is isosceles, the angles at the base are equal.
 (Theorem 3.)
 Therefore each of those acute angles is 45°.

 Example 1.
 Evaluate sin 45° and tan 45°.

 Answer.
-For any problem involving 45°, the student should not consult the Table.
-Rather, sketch the triangle and place the ratio numbers.
+For any problem involving 45°, the student should sketch the triangle and place the ratio numbers.

 on rationalizing the denominator.
 (Lesson 26 of Algebra.)